GillesPelegrin/express-tasks/README.md

 ### Transactions

-- [ ] find out how to work with transactions
+- [x] find out how to work with transactions -> mongoDb support multiple document transaction with ACID
+- [ ] create decorator for above classes or functions that add transactions -> @Transaction

 ### Security